FrankChen021/bithon/doc/configuration/webapp/configuration-dashboard.md

 }
 ```

-## Example - Get cardinality of application instances
+## Example—Get cardinality of application instances

-To illustrate cardinality of application instances in chart, add following column to columns of a char description file.
+To illustrate the cardinality of application instances in charts, add the following column to columns of a char description file.

 ```json
 {